ajaygunalan/robotic_arm/README.md

 ## Spawn in Gazebo

-To spawn the robot launch the following:
+To spawn the robot in Gazebo, launch the following:

   ```